TonyVSK/Python-100-days/Python 100 days projects/072 to 075 - data exploration (no project here)/README.md

-# Folder 072 and 073: Understanding Data Exploration with Pandas
+# Folder 072 and 073: Understanding Data Exploration With Pandas

 In these folders, we don't have a specific project.
 The "100 Days of Code" class focuses on learning online tools for using Python and working with modules, such as Pandas.
 Thus, I've decided to explain about it.